Here's a video from this morning's visit. Click HERE to view more videos.

 We went back to the orphanage for our afternoon/evening visit, to find Cooper dressed in “real” clothes while Conner was dressed in Cooper’s “play” sleeper.
 Because they had on different clothes, we know they at least got out of their cribs to be changed.
 And their diapers were less wet.
 Grateful for a caregiver who paid attention to our boys today while we were away.

 OK, the photo of Matt and Conner above cracks me up.
 Conner is making faces for the camera while Matt is making faces for Cooper.
-Smile Grateful for my boys who keep me laughing.
+Grateful for my boys who keep me laughing.

 And laughing.